googleapis/release-please/README.md

 Please see [Running release-please CLI](docs/cli.md) for all the configuration options.

+## Customizing Release Please

+Release Please provides several configuration options to allow customizing your release process.
+Please see [customizing.md](docs/customizing.md) for more details.

 ### Running as a GitHub App

 There is a probot application available, which allows you to deploy Release